Skip to main content

 The Wichita Daily Eagle (Wichita, Kansas) June 1, 1909

-Oliver was initially denied bail, but later he was released on $10,000 bail paid by his tribe.
-Meanwhile, it appears that Clarissa was defrauded by men representing themselves as agents of the court, promising to drop charges and free her son-in-law for a price.
-These con men were not brought to justice and charges against them were dropped due to "lack of evidence."
-The trial for Oliver Davis ended with a hung jury in 1910- but we can't be sure if that ended Oliver Davis' troubles.
-The trail went cold after the article about the hung jury.
-There is no further mention of Oliver or Addie Davis in the press.
+Oliver was initially denied bail, but was shortly released on $10,000 bond paid by his “tribesman”.
+Meanwhile, Clarissa was approach by men representing themselves as agents of the court, promising to drop charges and free her son-in-law for a price.
+Clarissa paid the conmen several thousand dollars.
+These con men were never brought justice and charges against them were dropped due to "lack of evidence."

 (Photograph sourced from Floral Haven slide show for Wavel Davis Ashbaugh's funeral service.
 This is believed to be Oliver and Addie with baby Wavel.
 About 1911)

-In 2015 Wavel was interviewed for Voices of Oklahoma at the age of 105.
-Wavel tells that she was born at home with a doctor attending at 11th Street and Delaware Avenue.
-Eleventh Street, at that time, was called "Oil Road."
-Wavel describes her mother, Addie, as "strong, strict" and said she worked as cook.
-Addie and Oliver divorced when Wavel was 8 years old.
-Addie could not read or write and, as a result, she was taken advantage of with regards to her land holdings.
-Wavel specifically recalls reading land contracts aloud to her mother when she was about 12 (1922) and saying "If you will just wait a little longer, Mama, 'till I'm grown, I'll take care of you.
+From Wavel we learn that Addie did not have an education.
+She had attended school until only about fourth grade and could not read or write.
+As a result she was taken advantage of with regards to her land holdings.
+Wavel specifically recalls reading land contracts aloud to her mother when she was about 12 (1922) and saying, "If you will just wait a little longer, Mama, 'till I'm grown, I'll take care of you.
 I'll know how to take care of you."

 The 1930 Census shows Addie Perryman renting a home at 820 S. Quaker Avenue, not far from the Renaissance Neighborhood.